 There are several types of NAND flash in the market targeting different requirements.
 Each type of NAND has its advantages and disadvantages as seen in the table below.
 What is a solid state drive that is right for your application?:

 For Cactus Technologies Industrial Grade Flash Storage Products we use exclusively SLC NAND flash.
-Our Commercial Grade products, for more cost effective designs, use MLC NAND.
+Our Industrial MLC products, for more cost effective designs, use MLC NAND.
 We do not use TLC NAND in any of our products at this time.
 It is mainly targeted for low endurance consumer applications such as USB Flash Drives and flash cards for Digital Cameras, etc.

 For an in-depth discussion of these technologies and their future, see our SLC versus MLC White Paper.